About us

 As Thailand’s politics became more vigorous and divided following the 2006 military coup, arrests and imprisoning through accusations of lese majeste and acts against “national security” have become increasingly common.
 Lese majeste and the Computer Crimes Act are used by governments and political figures to denounce opponents and to protect privileges and positions.
 We are deeply concerned and alarmed regarding the political uses of lese majeste and other repressive laws in Thailand.
 Specifically, we were troubled by the vigorous pursuit of lese majeste cases and so-called computer crimes by the Democrat Party-led coalition government that came to power, with military and palace backing, in December 2008.

-The Democrat Party-led government of 2008-11 rapidly expanded censorship, blocked tens of thousands of web pages it considered offensive to the monarchy and presided over hundreds of new charges and arrests.
-All of this in the defense of some ill-defined notion of “national security.”
-By late 2010, there likely to have been some 350 jailed following lese majeste convictions or related computer crimes charges.
+By late 2010, there were likely to have been some 350 jailed following lese majeste convictions or related computer crimes charges.
 The persons involved – accused, charged and sentenced – are journalists, bloggers, academics, authors, political and social activists and average Thais.
-A number of foreigners were also been charged and jailed.
+A number of foreigners were also charged and jailed.

-Various Thai governments have made the point that the monarchy should be untouchable and that it is universally admired and revered by all Thais.
+Various governments have made the point that the monarchy should be untouchable and that it is universally admired and revered by all Thais.
 The massive expansion of censorship and state vigilance showed this claim of universal reverence as patently false.

-The advent of an elected Puea Thai Party government in July 2011 has seen a decline in lese majeste accusations, charges and arrests.
-However, while there remain charges and people imprisoned, PPT will continue to shine an international light on the political use of these laws.
+While there remain charges and people imprisoned, PPT will continue to shine an international light on the political use of these laws.
 International scrutiny of these cases is urgently required to ensure the protection of human rights and freedom of expression.

-11 responses
+20 responses

 28 02 2009